pjotrp/bioinformatics/README.md

 Large scale data acquisition in research has led to fundamental challenges in (1) scaling of calculations, (2) full data integration and (3) data interaction and visualisation.
-We think that, because of researchers reaching out to turn-key solutions, they are losing sight of the importantance of building software on the shoulders of giants and providing solutions in a modular, flexible and open way.
+We think that, because of researchers reaching out to turn-key solutions, they are losing sight of the importance of building software on the shoulders of giants and providing solutions in a modular, flexible and open way.